Video game development: Beta

-Beta is feature and asset complete version of the game, when only bugs are being fixed.
+Beta is a feature and asset complete version of the game, when only bugs are being fixed.
 This version contains no bugs that prevent the game from being shippable.
 No changes are made to the game features, assets, or code.
 Beta occurs two to three months before code release.

 Code release

 Code release is the stage when many bugs are fixed and game is ready to be shipped or submitted for console manufacturer review.
-This version is tested against QA test plan.
+This version is tested against the QA test plan.
 First code release candidate is usually ready three to four weeks before code release.

 Gold master

-Gold master is the final game's build that is used as a master for production of the game.
+Gold master is the final game's build that is used as a master for the production of the game.

 Release schedules and "crunch time"

 In most AAA game development, games are announced a year or more in advance and given a planned release date or approximate window so that they can promote and market the game, establish orders with retailers, and entice consumers to pre-order the game.
-Delaying the release of a video game can have negative financial impact for publishers and developers, and extensive delays may lead to project cancellation and employee layoffs.
-To assure a game makes a set release date, publishers and developers may require their employees to work overtime to complete the game, which is considered common in the industry.
-This overtime is often referred to it as "crunch time" or "crunch mode".
-In 2004 and afterwards, the culture of crunch time in the industry came under scrutiny, leading to many publishers and developers to reduce the expectation on developers for overtime work and better schedule management, though crunch time still can occur.
+Delaying the release of a video game can have a negative financial impact on publishers and developers, and extensive delays may lead to project cancellation and employee layoffs.
+To ensure a game makes a set release date, publishers and developers may require their employees to work overtime to complete the game, which is considered common in the industry.
+This overtime is often referred to as "crunch time" or "crunch mode".
+In 2004 and afterwards, the culture of crunch time in the industry came under scrutiny, leading many publishers and developers to reduce the expectation on developers for overtime work and better schedule management, though crunch time still can occur.